Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training Capabilities

-Huskies are highly trainable which is one of the reasons why they’re so sought after.
-But they can be a pretty big challenge for people who are not familiar with the breed as they can be stubborn and have a mind of their own.
+Huskies are highly trainable, which is one of the reasons they’re so sought after.
+However, they can be a big challenge for people unfamiliar with the breed, as they can be stubborn and have a mind of their own.

-It is important to develop a hierarchy with them so they know who’s the boss and they learn to take training seriously.
-Many people elect for professional help.
+It is vital to develop a hierarchy with them so they know who the boss is and learn to take training seriously.
+Many owners get professional help to train their Huskies.

 Health

 Huskies were bred to be incredibly hardy dogs.
-They have very few health issues, but a lot of this depends on genetics and breeding.
-Some Huskies can be susceptible to hypothyroidism, hip dysplasia, and certain eye problems.
+They have very few health issues, but much of that depends on genetics and breeding.
+Some Huskies can be susceptible to hypothyroidism, hip dysplasia, and eye problems.

 5. Landseer Dog